liamross/use-data/README.md

 1. `loading` - True if currently fetching.
 1. `error` - The error object if your fetch fails, or null if not failed.
 1. `data` - The data from your async fetch, or null if not fetched.
 1. `fireFetch` - Fire the async function that was provided to useData.
+You may pass it an async function to call instead of `asyncFetch`,
 1. `setData` - Mutate the data.
 Either a function that takes old data and returns the new data, or data of type `D`.
 Calling this will turn `error` to null.
 Additionally takes a parameter to stop loading when called (loading